Understanding Serial Monogamy

 You may find the experience of dating a serial monogamist to be a relief from the kind of people you used to date.
 For one thing, a serial monogamist is not ready to throw in the towel just because you fought over something minor.
 Yelling at him over leaving the toilet seat up for the hundredth time is not going to cause him to pack up his stuff and walk out.
-You may find yourself saying that now you're dating a real "man" or a "woman."
+You may find yourself saying that now you're dating a "real" man or a "real" woman.

-For another, a serial monogamist is more intent on making sure that you're happy.
+Another thing about them is that a serial monogamist is more intent on making sure that you're happy.
 That means that when it comes time for gifts, whether it's Valentine's Day or your anniversary, you're not going to get the same thing that everyone else is getting because it's "easier."
-The serial monogamist will go out of his or her way to get you something customized or personalized, something with meaning that you will treasure for years, rather than flowers that die, or chocolate that makes you fat or goes stale.
+The serial monogamist will go out of his or her way to get you something customized or personalized, something with meaning that you will treasure for years- rather than flowers that die or chocolate that goes stale.

 And guess what "making sure you're happy" extends to?
 That's right - sex.
-A serial monogamist may not have had as many relationships as his or her "player" friends, and yet s/he may be even better in the bedroom than those friends.
+A serial monogamist may not have had as many relationships as his or her "player" friends, yet s/he may be even better in the bedroom than those friends.
 Why?
-Because your partner takes the time to learn what makes you tick, and to do exactly what you want and need to keep you happy.
+Because your partner takes the time to learn what makes you tick and will do exactly what you want and need to keep you happy.

 How Do You Know If Your Partner Is A Serial Dater?

 Maybe you're back on the dating scene with the intention of finding a serial monogamist because you've had enough of serial daters.
-How would you be able to tell right off the bat that someone is a serial dater so that you can know before you get too involved, and finding that this person is not the right person for you?
+How would you be able to tell right off the bat that someone is a serial dater, so you can know before you get too involved?

 For one thing, because serial daters want to do as much of that - serial dating - as possible, they may be incredibly impatient to take you out on that first date.
 A serial dater won't care that they don't know much about you before trying to whisk you away.
 And you'll know they won't know enough about you yet because you'll also barely know anything about them.

 Serial daters also avoid getting into anything too heavy - this includes meaningful conversation.
-If you find that all you talk about on your first date are shallow topics and that there isn't even a hint of anything that could be probed deeper to learn more about what makes that person truly tick, then he is probably keeping you at arms-length for a reason.
-If she doesn't ask you any in-depth questions either, then this is a sure sign that they are not interested in getting to know you as a person, but are more interested in living in the moment and having fun.
+If you find that all you talk about on your first date are shallow topics and that there isn't even a hint of anything that could be probed deeper to learn more about that person, then s/he is probably keeping you at arms-length for a reason.
+If they don't ask you any in-depth questions either, then this is a sure sign that they are not interested in getting to know you as a person; they are more interested in living in the moment and having fun.

-If he also focuses more on how you look, rather than admit how he truly feels about you, then this may be another sign that he is a serial dater.
+If s/he also focuses more on how you look, rather than admit how they truly feel about you, then this may be another sign that they are a serial dater.
 If someone feels strongly for you, it's not something they can just shut off.
-The reality is that they are trying not to fall too deeply for you because for them, it's not about commitment.
-And expressing their feelings for you is certainly one of the first signs of forging a deeper commitment.
+The reality is that they are trying to not fall deeply for you because for them it's not about commitment; expressing their feelings for you is certainly one of the first signs of forging a deeper commitment.

 Letting A Serial Dater Go